spcourse/website/_schedules/Lifelong Learning/index.md

 ### Structure {#structure}

 The course is designed to be very flexible.
 So, there are no compulsory sessions.
 There are no lectures (except for a kick-off meeting at the start) and the tutorials are optional.
-And, you can follow the courses at any pace that fits your schedule.
+The default pace of the course is based on finishing the course in 8 weeks.
+However, it is possible to extend beyond that up to 16 weeks when needed.

 ### Help {#help}

-The fact that the course is flexible doesn't mean you are on you own.
+The fact that the track is flexible doesn't mean you are on you own.
 We do provide a lot of help throughout the course with the programming assignments.
 It is up to you to seek out this help.

 There are two ways to get help, the tutorials and the forum: